CEEDGroup/.github/profile/README.md

-Github page of CEED Group at Purdue
+Github page of CEED Group at Purdue University.